 For most of the fall, Seadrill’s management assured investors that the dividend was safe through 2015, but ultimately they suspended the dividend on the day before Thanksgiving 2014.

 That 16% yield was suddenly 0%, and the worst wasn’t over yet.
 SDRL fell from 20 to 10 within a week.
 Two years later, SDRL traded around three dollars, and now is going through bankruptcy proceedings.

 Income Investing Tip #6: Use Covered Calls to Generate Extra Income from Stocks You Already Own

 Here’s one more bonus investing tip, because I couldn’t resist.

 If you’re already investing in dividend stocks for income, writing covered calls on your stocks is a great way to generate extra yield from stocks you already own.

 Covered calls are the least risky way to trade options, and you can control exactly how much capital you put at risk in each trade.
-To learn more about generating income by writing covered calls, click here.
+It’s a strategy we employee in both Cabot Profit Booster and Cabot Income Advisor.

 Which of these tips have you used in your own investing?

 Get Your FREE REPORT